-5 ideas to help you find a better Medicare Advantage plan for yourself.
+5 TIPS to help you find a better Medicare Advantage plan for yourself, friend or family member.
 These tips are a good way the make sure you stay in a plan which works best for you and the type of care you need.

 Keep in mind, Medicare Advantage plans are available in your county of residence.
 Some counties have plenty to choose from, other counties don’t have any Advantage plans.